 Ben Hanly, Modern and Contemporary Art Specialist

 Ben is an established contemporary art specialist.
-He began his career working in the Old Master and 20th Century markets before moving into the contemporary market and has worked in a variety of roles, including gallerist, curator, project director and auction house specialist.
-He has developed projects in partnership with such bodies as UBS, Armani, the National Gallery and the Royal College of Art.
+He began his career working in the Old Master and 20th Century markets before moving into the contemporary market.
+He has over 20 years’ experience working in the UK and international art markets.

 Jonathan Meyer FRICS – Furniture specialist and Senior valuer